 - The project is located within the Hokusatsu region in Kysuhu.
 The Hokusatsu region is Japan's premier epithermal district, containing a number of major deposits including the world class Hishikari gold mine.
 The project was previously part of the Barrick Alliance.
-In August 2024, Barrick withdrew from the Mizobe Project, it is now 100% owned by Japan Gold. - The Mizobe Project is largely overlain by post mineralization cover; however, limited previous drilling below this cover (7 holes completed) has confirmed the presence of anomalous gold, arsenic and antimony.
-The extent and source of the mineralization is yet to be determined. - Post August 2024, target review and generation exercise was completed, involving a detailed review of drill holes, geochemistry and geophysics. - Additional surface mapping was completed over the outcrop areas with the project area. - Planning of next phase drilling commenced.
-Drilling is planned to be re commence in the second half of 2025.
-Permitting process for the drilling has commenced.
+In August 2024, Barrick withdrew from the Mizobe Project, it is now 100% under development by Japan Gold. - The Mizobe Project is largely overlain by post mineralization cover; however, limited previous drilling below this cover (7 holes completed) has confirmed the presence of anomalous gold, arsenic and antimony.
+The extent and source of the mineralization is yet to be determined. - Post August 2024, target review and generation exercise was completed, involving a detailed review of drill holes, geochemistry and geophysics. - Additional surface mapping was completed over the outcrop areas with the project area. - Planning of next phase drilling has commenced.
+Drilling is expected to to re-commence in the second half of 2025.
+The permitting process for the drilling is now underway.